yajra/laravel-datatables-docs/editor-model.md

 }
 ```

-## IMPORTANT
+## Fillable Property

-> Don't forget to set your model's fillable property.
+Don't forget to set your model's fillable property.
 The Editor's basic crud operation relies on this.
+For advance operations like saving relations, use the [Editors Event Hooks](/docs/{{package}}/{{version}}/editor-events).

 ```php
 class User extends Model {